zimolzak/sidm2022-notes/Readme.md

 # Decision support to improve dx in edu and practice (Oct 16)

-Rob El-Kareh, Anand Jagannath (now portland VA hospitalist).
+Rob El-Kareh, Anand Jagannath (now Portland VA hospitalist).

 1. There are frameworks
 2. Right tool for right problem
-3. Metrics to assess a DCS intevention.
+3. Metrics to assess a CDS intervention.

 About 11 ppl.
-Vermont, Japan, med mal company, res edu Childrens Natl, Mayo CS/AI, Memphis engineering, Wash State Hosp Assn RN.
+Vermont, Japan, med mal company, res edu Children's Natl, Mayo CS/AI, Memphis engineering.

+Wash State Hosp Assn RN (medicaid quality incentive (MQI), close the loop with critical values, person who receives, as well as patient, what are ranges).
+Each hosp had to submit back their policies in order to get those dollars, etc.

 ## Overview